JasperSylvestre/Data-Science-Portfolio/telecom-churn-prediction/README.md

 ## About Me

-I am Jasper Sylvestre, a North Carolina State University alumni who graduated in Winter 2023 with a B.S. in Statistics and a Minor in Mathematics, an aspiring data scientist, and current software developer working with training LLMs.
-I am passionate about data science and especially machine learning, deep learning, and AI.
-I wish to enter graduate school focusing on data science, applied statistics, and machine learning in the Fall, 2024 semester.
+Hi, I’m Jasper Sylvestre, a graduate student pursuing a Master of Applied Data Science (MADS) at UNC Chapel Hill.
+I completed my undergraduate studies at North Carolina State University, where I earned a B.S. in Statistics and a Minor in Mathematics.
+As an aspiring data scientist, I’m currently working as a software developer, focusing on training large language models (LLMs).
+My passion lies in data science, particularly machine learning, deep learning, and artificial intelligence.

+Looking ahead, I plan to graduate in December 2025 from the MADS program, with a keen interest in data science, applied statistics, and machine learning.
 This repository showcases a project with analysis related to data science described below.

 ## Project: Telecom Churn Prediction